How to Write a Video Brief in 7 Easy Steps [Free Briefing Template]

 Below are 7 simple questions you should ask yourself to create a video production brief that will lead to a smooth production process (and the awesome, results-driven video you're dreaming of).

-5 Simple Questions to Ask Yourself When COMPLETING YOUR VIDEO BRIEF TEMPLATE
+7 Simple Questions to Ask Yourself When COMPLETING YOUR VIDEO BRIEFing TEMPLATE

 1. Why Do You Want Video?

 It might sound obvious, but you need to be clear about the purpose of your video content.
 What goal are you aiming to achieve?
 What's your business situation, and what problem do you want to solve using video?